greysun/word2vec-visualization/README.md

 - Two types of distances: Cosine distance and Euclidean distance
 - Totally 8 different models for the English and the Japanese data
-- Run server: python -m SimpleHTTPServer 8888
+- Run simple HTTP server: python -m SimpleHTTPServer 8888

 - Main files and folders:
 	+ backend<br>